The Shaman Leveling Guide

 - Increased Expertise with Maces save a few points when trying to maximize your end-game efficiency, if a mace is the best weapon.

-- Less falling damage
+- Less falling damage, which is rather nice.

 - They’re good with Cooking.